KimikaTeorikoa/python-notes-tccm/contents/plotting.md

 Matplotlib is also quite good at plotting bivariate functions in 2D plots.
 Let's start with a simple matrix (2D array), which can be plotted point-by-point with functions like `plt.imshow` or `plt.pcolormesh`.
-It is also possible to generate a countour plot of the underlying function with `plt.contour` or `plt.contourf`.
+It is also possible to generate a contour plot of the underlying function with `plt.contour` or `plt.contourf`.
 Let's see an example of each of these functions:

 ```{code-cell} python